dhruvmalik007/solana-colossum-hackathon/development-specs/agentic-design-workflow/AI_AGENTIC_WORKFLOWS.md

 ## models to be used:
 - openai / perplexity sonar

-- time series models : AWS chrnos for the time series prediction.
+- time series models : AWS chrnos for the time series prediction (from HF inference API Kit).

+- Optional: Multimodal model in order to understand the user query (voice / text / image etc) in order to fetch the correct result.

+## data sources:
+- all the data being routed through the copilotUI Kit integration.
+    - defillama based protocol metrics
+    - more precise oracle data streams / indexer defined fetching of the wrappers for getting program level information.
+        - TODO: integrate the indexer data fusion within the [@repo/ai](../../packages/ai) Copilot based interation for the reasoning

 ## Overview